 When we pay a visit to the doctor, we generally do not expect them to leave us worse off than before.
 Instead, we trust them to care for our health and wellbeing, surrendering to their better judgment.
 Unfortunately, not every health care provider deserves that trust.
 At times patients suffer severe injuries as a result of substandard care.
 If you suffered harm at the hands of a negligent medical professional, you have a right to pursue fair and just compensation.
 At Haines Law, P.C., our Pasadena medical malpractice attorneys are dedicated to fighting on behalf of the wrongfully injured and will do what is necessary to achieve the best results for your case.
-To get started or learn more about pursuing a settlement claim, contact our Pasadena injury lawyers today.
+To get started or learn more about pursuing a settlement claim, contact our Pasadena Medical Malpractice Lawyer today.

 Medical malpractice occurs when a healthcare provider causes harm to a patient during treatment.
 For a patient to have a valid medical malpractice claim, however, it must be proven that the health care provider’s actions were negligent.

 - There was a duty to which the medical professional owed his or her patient

 - The breach of duty caused harm to the patient

 - The injury sustained resulted in damages

 What is the Statute of Limitations for Medical Malpractice Claims in Texas?

 A statute of limitations exists in every state, which designates a limited time frame in which an individual may file a claim due to negligence.
 In Texas, the statute of limitations is two years, starting on the date the injury was sustained.
 As a Pasadena medical malpractice lawyer will explain, if a claim is not filed within the set time frame, your case will not be heard.